 The question is a bit confusing.
-To help clarify the question, consider asking yourself if you’d like feedback on your employees’ overall hybrid working experience or about the tools they need to succeed either at home or in the office.
+To help clarify the question, consider asking yourself if you’d like feedback on your employees’ overall hybrid working experience or the tools they need to succeed at home or in the office.
 And ultimately, which question is more in sync with the goal of the survey?

 3. Proofread your questions before sending them

 Lastly, don’t forget to proofread.
 Re-read your questions before submitting the survey to make sure your questions only ask about one topic each.